rmzaoo/dealit-frontend/README.md

 https://dealit.rafaelmartins.pt/

 ## Descripton
 This project was made as a final project for mindera school.
-The purpose is to be an e-coomerce with the partcularity that the customer can also sell products.
+The purpose is to be an e-commerce with the partcularity that the customer can also sell products.

 ## Back-End